-The Birds tells the story of Mattis, a slow, profoundly sensitive young man living in a small house in the Norwegian countryside with his sister Hege.
+The Birds tells the story of Mattis, a deeply sensitive, intellectually disabled young man living in a small house in the Norwegian countryside with his sister Hege.
 Eking out a modest living knitting sweaters, Hege encourages her brother to find work to ease their financial burdens, but his attempts come to nothing.
 When he finally sets himself up as a ferryman, the only passenger he manages to bring across the lake is a lumberjack, Jørgen.
 But when Jørgen and Hege become lovers, Mattis finds the safety of his familial life threatened and his jealousy quickly spirals.
 In The Birds, Norway’s most celebrated writer of the twentieth century allows us to rediscover the world.
 By turns frightening, beautiful, confounding, and full of mystery, it is a world we come to see more vividly through Mattis’s eyes.